Manitoba Health urges residents to familiarize themselves with how to deal with and prevent infection during peak tick season.

 The government has a partnership with eTick, which is a not-for-profit and free program available to everyone, that identifies and monitors ticks reported around all of Canada.

-Jade Savage, a professor at Bishop's University, which developed the program, said eTick was created with the idea of exchanging information to the public and gathering data.
+Jade Savage, a professor at Bishop's University, which developed the program, said eTick was created with the idea of exchanging information with the public and gathering data.

 "It's actually more of an exchange of service.
 So, I teach medical entomology where I work and over the last 15 years people were coming to see me a lot with ticks and they found that there were very little resources," says Savage.
 "When you surf the web, especially if you're anxious you got bitten by a tick and you're worried about Lyme disease and many things, you will rapidly be drowned in the information that may not be relevant to you depending on where you live."